 Wow, that’s amazing.
-That is an amazing thing to see in an image because I felt those things as well I had, and I was not able to express them.
-And the way that I would describe what happened to me at one point when I was going through one of the procedures in the first seven days was like, fireworks was going off in my head, in my eyes, and nobody else can see them.
+That is an amazing thing to see in an image because I felt those things as well as I had, and I was not able to express them.
+The way that I would describe what happened to me at one point when I was going through one of the procedures in the first seven days was like, fireworks were going off in my head, and my eyes, and nobody else could see them.

 Yeah, that would be scary.
 Yeah, I can’t even imagine.
 Now I wanna draw that I want to draw fireworks that would be amazing.

 To make sure that they haven’t touched anything they shouldn’t touch?
 They’re talking to you at the same time to confirm that you’re still responding correctly and the way they want to respond to make sure they haven’t gone to the wrong place.
-So it’s all done under massive X ray, and there’s machines and monitors and they can see roughly you know, where they are in the vein and they following it up through the leg through and I pass the heart up into the neck and then into the brain.
+So it’s all done under massive X-ray, and there’s machines and monitors and they can see roughly you know, where they are in the vein and they follow it up through the leg and I pass the heart up into the neck, and then into the brain.

-Well, it has been just an amazing experience getting to chat to you a little bit about your experience of what you went through.
-I really appreciate you sharing that.
-And I contacted you in the hope that other carers might be listening so that if they are listening, they can potentially relate to some of that stuff and not feel alone understand that their frustrations and then not being able to respond in an argument or bite back is just the way that it goes for a little while.
+Well, it has been just an amazing experience getting to chat with you a little bit about your experience of what you went through.
+I appreciate you sharing that.
+And I contacted you in the hope that other carers might be listening so that if they are listening, they can potentially relate to some of that stuff and not feel alone understand their frustrations, and then not be able to respond in an argument or bite back is just the way that it goes for a little while.
 It gets to the point where you’ll be able to bite back at some point but maybe not at the beginning.

 I’m waiting for that day.

 Thank you so much for agreeing to be on the podcast and for the art that you do.